 It’s thought to occur near the western coast of North America, where white babies give birth in the warm South Pacific ocean.
 The younger will eventually move to the north as it grows bigger.

-The largest known species of shark, the great white shark is also one of the most dangerous.
-It has an extraordinary sense of smell, which it uses to find blood and other sources of energy in its habitat.
+The largest known species of shark, the great white shark, is also one of the most dangerous.
+It has an extraordinary sense of smell, which it uses to find blood and other energy sources in its habitat.